 In our office, we consider Zoom Meeting to be more personal, because it gives all participants the option to participate by speaking, turning on their camera, and sending chat messages to others.
 It allows for more interaction and gives our admissions counselors, faculty and current students the opportunity to “meet” and converse with prospective students and families.

 The best part is that even though Zoom Meeting has these options, you are able to participate to your level of comfort.
 Not interested in turning on that camera?
 No problem.
 Need to stay muted?
 We don’t mind, in fact, we’ll probably leave you on “mute” during an information session until the appropriate Q&A time.
-Also, it’s important to note that we will NOT record ANY Zoom Meetings.
+Also, it’s important to note that we will NOT record ANY of these virtual Meetings.

 Many of our admissions information sessions and academic information sessions during virtual Open Houses are Zoom Meetings because our faculty and students want to engage with prospective families as much as possible.
 We pride ourselves on the personal interactions our Clarkson community members have with you throughout the admissions process, and you are not just a number to us.
 We enjoy getting to know you and answering your questions to help you through this process.